MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/get-started/setup-provisioning.md

     - Azure storage account primary access key
     - Which MAKES engines you want to receive (semantic interpretation engine, entity engine, or both)

+    > [!NOTE]
-    > NOTE: MAKES is currently in a free preview period, so there are no charges associated with the provisioning or use of data/service itself.
+    > MAKES is currently in a free preview period, so there are no charges associated with the provisioning or use of data/service itself.
 However Azure requires you to cover all costs associated with standard resource creation, usage, etc. For cost estimates associated with MAKES please see the [Pricing](../resources/pricing.md) page. <br/><br/>Most research institutions have an "Enterprise Account" with Microsoft including Azure subscription.
 The pricing for Enterprise Accounts differ from the individual account shown in Azure's price calculator. <br/><br/>If you have an Enterprise Account, please check with your individual institution's Information Technology/Computer Center resource on the process of setting up Azure to get MAKES.
 You might need to obtain a "Master Agreement #" and involve MLSP (Microsoft Licensed Solution Provider) for help.

 ## Engine release process